binipringle/legalresearch/_texts/0-section0.md

 ### c.
 Cases - which parts are considered binding

-Only the text in the opinion section of the case document contains the law.
+Only the text in the opinion contains the law.
 Sometimes more than one opinion is included in published cases and their precedential value is not equal.

 ### i.
 Holding versus Dictum